isomerpages/ogp-digimc/pages/provider-privacy.md

 ### Annex

-1. Name of Service: Digital MC
+1. Name of Service: Digital MC (Providers)

 2. Types of data collected/requested

     a.
-User behavioural data on site, such as clicks and views
+Contact information, such as email address and/or phone number.

     b.
-Contact information, data contained in queries or feedback from you, and optional personal identifiable information when filling out a support form

-    c.
-Medical certificate data obtained from healthcare institution databases
+Billing information

 This Annex was last updated on Feb 10 2020.